m-gallegos/SchNet4AIM/README.md

     . . . . . . . .
 We note in passing that the uncertainties are based on the accuracy with which SchNet4AIM reconstructs the total number of electrons of the molecule (either from the atomic charges or the localized and delocalized electron populations).
 Since the proof-of-concept models used have been independently trained, the latter terms are not bound to be exactly additive, which leads to the reported uncertainty in the predictions.

-## XCAI: Unravelling the dominant contributions to the group DI.
+## XCAI: Unraveling the dominant contributions to the group DI.

-The /examples/scripts/explain_group_DI.py script is a simple Python tempalte designed to identify the dominant pairwise interactions that dominate the behaviour of a global property (in this case, the group delocalization index), thanks to the inherent explainability of SchNet4AIM models.
-The script recieves a single command-line argument, being the name of the trajectory file in cartesian coordinates (**trj_file.xyz**)
+The /examples/scripts/explain_group_DI.py script is a simple Python template designed to identify the dominant pairwise interactions that dominate the behavior of a global property (in this case, the group delocalization index), thanks to the inherent explainability of SchNet4AIM models.
+The script receives a single command-line argument, being the name of the trajectory file in Cartesian coordinates (**trj_file.xyz**)

     python explain_group_DI.py trj_file.xyz

   * trj_file.xyz: trajectory file comprising the evolution of the system in a sequential process.
-It uses a standard XYZ format (concatenation of XYZ files each of which corresponding to a frame or snapshoot of the system).
+It uses a standard XYZ format (concatenation of XYZ files each of which corresponding to a frame or snapshot of the system).

 In the  /examples/scripts/ folder you will find an example of a typical trajectory file (13P-CO2_trj.xyz), with the following format: